 Near Trevi Fountain

 This is my favorite area when considering where to stay in Rome with kids.
 This is where we stayed during our 2018 trip to Rome and it was perfect.
-Many of the tourism sites in Rome are within walking distance from this area.
-It is also a great area for a taxi or public transit.
+Many of the tourist sites in Rome are within walking distance of this area.
+It is also a great area to grab a taxi or take public transit.
 Most of all, it is safe and quiet which is a must when figuring out where to stay in Rome with kids.
-If you’re short on time, prefer to be in the mix of things, this is a great option for you.
+If you’re short on time and prefer to be in the mix of things, this is a great option for you.

 Please note, that the prices of this area usually reflect this as well.
 Also, because this is a tourist area, you are sure to deal with crowds around the clock.

 Harry’s Bar Trevi Hotel & Restaurant is only a few yards from the Trevi Fountain and offers an airport shuttle to get to and from the airport.
 They also offer family rooms with two twin beds, 1 king bed, and 1 sofa bed.
 This hotel is a great option for families!